JonathanKelsi/pwnable.kr/README.md

 # pwnable.kr

-Writeups of for pwnable.kr challenges, avialable at [pwnable.kr](https://pwnable.kr).
+Writeups of pwnable.kr challenges, avialable at [pwnable.kr](https://pwnable.kr).
 Many thanks to the pwnable.kr team for providing such great challenges!

 ## Challenges